STUDENT RESOURCES

 A Div III Exhibition in the Hampshire College Art Gallery is ideal for Arts or Arts-adjacent students who want to build their artistic professional practice and curatorial skills and whose work would benefit from a strongly visual form of public dissemination and display.
 The Gallery is a flexible, professional space that can accommodate a wide range of mediums.

 Students who want to exhibit their work will devote significant time to developing and curating their shows.
+This rich and intensive process requires planning, deep intentionality, and cultivating valuable new skills.

 The Div III Exhibition Program is less suited to students exclusively focused on studio practice or needing more time to devote to their exhibitions.
 Students who prefer to focus solely on their studio/production work would be better suited to display their work in a less formal space.